grin-compiler/grin-compiler.github.io/index2.md

 ### Smaller Executables

 Whole program analysis helps the compiler to remove dead code and dead data fields more efficiently.
+For example it can effectively remove the unused type class instances.
 In result the executables are much smaller.
 It also cuts down the external dependencies in the program binary.